 - 1 (15 oz.) can of cannellini beans, drained and rinsed

 - 1 large avocado (pitted, peeled and coarsely chopped)

 - 1/4 cup fresh parsley leaves (not packed)

 - 2 tbsp freshly squeezed lemon juice

 - 3/4 tsp kosher salt

 - 1 tsp red pepper hot sauce (I used Cholula original)

 - Crushed red pepper flakes, to taste (for garnish)

 - Add cannellini beans, avocado, garlic, parsley, lemon juice, salt and hot sauce to the bowl of a food processor.

-- Continue processing until smooth and creamy and no chunks remain.
+- Change the speed to high and process until smooth and creamy and no chunks remain.
 You may have to stop to scrape down the sides.
 Add more olive oil if needed.
 Keep processing until hummus has a smooth consistency.